BigDataBiology/IndaDiaz2026__ARGTools/pipeline.md

 rm tmpresfinder.tsv
 ```

+## Retrieve the unigenes flagged as ARGs and complement the ARO annotation

+Run the `retrieve_unigenes.R` file, the output should have:
+- genes_prot_dna.csv

+Use that file in the next section to retrieve abundances and gene lengths

 ## Retrieven the lengths and abundances

-- Export all results locally
-- Analyze the data with summary1.R file:
 - Retrieve the names of unigenes identified as ARGs in any of the tools
 - `genes_prot_dna.csv` has that list of names
 - Export the file to the server

 Process the `genes_prot_dna.csv` file in the server and extract the lengths